clarkerubber/Cheat-Net/README.md

-# Python-Puzzle-Creator
+# Internet-Chess-Killer-Killer

 ## About

-This is a python application dedicated to creating chess puzzles for lichess.org.
-However it can easily be adapted to create puzzles from personal games.
+This is a python application dedicated to analysing reported cheaters on lichess.

 ## Installation